- Estimated Trophy Difficulty: 9.0 (Estimated for now)

 Incapacitate all cyborgs or Eliminate all enemies via Ninja Kill.

 This is a stealth mission where you'll have to defeat all enemies without being detected.
 The way to differentiate between the Dwarf Gekko and Raiden is the Gekko can only incapacitate, whereas Raiden has the Ninja Kill.
-With either character the method is the same, get behind or above an unaware enemy and use the
+With either character the method is the same, get behind or above an unaware enemy and use the button to neutralize them.

 Destroy all the targets.